Keith David: Voice acting

 David also works extensively as a voice actor.
 He was the voice of the Flame King in Adventure Time, King Andrias from Amphibia, Goliath from Gargoyles, the title character in the Spawn animated series, and Lemuel Kane in Archer.
 In the English dub of Princess Mononoke, David played the narrator and Okkoto.
 He played the role of Mama in the English dub of 3×3 Eyes.
 He provided the voice for the character Decker in the role-playing video game Fallout and the voice for the character Vhailor in Planescape: Torment.
 He provided the voice of the Arbiter for the video game Halo 2, released in 2004; later, he reprised that role in the Xbox 360 follow-up Halo 3.
-He portrayed the character again in Halo: The Master Chief Collection and also in Halo 5: Guardians, released in 2014 and 2015 respectively.
-He played the role of Captain David Anderson in BioWare's Mass Effect series.
+He voiced the character again in Halo: The Master Chief Collection and also in Halo 5: Guardians, released in 2014 and 2015 respectively.
+He played the role of Captain David Anderson in BioWare's Mass Effect trilogy.

 David did voice work in the video game Saints Row and its sequel Saints Row II, playing gang leader of the 3rd Street Saints Julius Little, as well as voicing himself in Saints Row IV.

 He is also heard on the intro of several Ice Cube projects, including Westside Connection's 2003 release Terrorist Threats, Cube's 2008 solo album Raw Footage, Cube's 2010 solo album I Am the West, and he narrated the documentary Beef II, which also featured Ice Cube.

 He provides the voice for the UPS "What Can Brown Do for You" commercials.
 He did the voice of Despero in the two part episode "Hearts and Minds" of Justice League.
 He has done voice work for early Adult Swim commercials for Inuyasha.